CacheMoneyPlaya/cointegration-pair-v1/README.md

 contains a pooling version which works fine but about 3x slower than my botched process version.
 On M1 chip maps I have noticed processes run stupidly slow, so likely pooling is a better alternative on these arch types.
-By no means clean code as it was just me messing about looking for interesting stat relationships
+By no means clean code as it was just me messing about looking for interesting mean reversion relationships

 ## TODO:
 - Clean up files and improve efficiency of coint tests